ndreynolds/vim-cakephp/README.md

 *Note about CakePHP versions:*
 CakePHP's naming conventions changed quite a bit from version 1.3 to 2.0.
 The `master` branch supports CakePHP 2.0+ but not 1.3.
-For 1.3 and below, you can checkout the tag `1.3` (`git checkout 1.3`) which points to the last commit before the 2.0 shift.
+For 1.3 and below, you can checkout the tag `cake-1.3-compatible` which points to the last commit before the 2.0 shift.
 Simultaneous support for both CakePHP versions is on the todo list.

 Installation
 --------------------------------------------------------------------------------